sben0379/sben0379/README.md

 • Django
 • Bootstrap
 ### Projects
-These are a few of my favourite projects that I've developed/am developing.
+These are the projects that I'm currently working on.
 For a full list of my projects, please visit my [GitHub profile](https://github.com/sben0379?tab=repositories).

+* [Chess](https://github.com/sben0379/Eddie): Step one of a long-term project to build a chess engine using Python is to create a working chess game from scratch.
+The current programme graphically represents the board and allows pieces to be moved using the pygame module.
+The next step is to correctly limit piece movements according to the rules of chess.
+* [Minesweeper](https://github.com/sben0379/Minesweeper): This was originally a simple read-only programme designed to demonstrate the use of 2D lists, but I am now working to make the game fully functional.
 * [Project Manager](https://github.com/sben0379/ProjectManager): The latest version of the first major capstone project I worked on.
 It is designed to read and write to external files in order to monitor team project progress and calculate and display useful statistics.
-* [Eddie](https://github.com/sben0379/Eddie): A long term project to create a 2000 ELO strength chess engine using Python.
-I plan to keep a blog as I work on the project.
-* [Inventory Manager](https://github.com/sben0379/InventoryManager): The first capstone project I've written that makes use of OOP.
-It creates objects when reading from an external file (in this case shoes) and allows them to be accessed via their attributes and be manipulated accordingly.
-* [Minesweeper](https://github.com/sben0379/Minesweeper): A simple programme demonstrating the use of multi-dimensional lists.
-The programme generates a random minefield and detects how many mines are adjacent to each square on the grid, displaying the number accordingly.
-UPDATE: I am now working on turning this programme into a fully functioning game.
-The current version now graphically represents the minefield using pygame.
-User input functionality to come!
 ### Contact Me
 Email: james_baxter@zoho.com